 Twinned network size

-NDT can be to implement use cases, capabilities, functionalities, and roles that may be mapped to specific planes such as U/C/M plane.
+NDT can be used to implement use cases, capabilities, functionalities, and roles that may be mapped to specific planes such as U/C/M plane.

 Below are some examples for plane specific NDTs.

 NDTs may support C-Plane related use cases which controls parts of the network.
 For example, an NDT for a C-Plane may simulate various future or expected user mobility patterns and demand distributions (e.g. coverage or capacity or service distributions) modelling of future events, generate relevant policies for the network and provisioning them to the PCF.
 The power of NDT in these cases specifically is its ability to accurately evaluate the real network’s response to future or predicted demands as well as the network’s behaviour.
 The best outputs of the NDT are then ready for ingestion to the network.